 To depict the learning curve on a graph, plot the cost per unit on the Y-axis and total output on the X-axis.
 The resulting curve is steeply downward-sloping at the beginning and flattens out over time, which reflects the fact that people tend to amass the most knowledge during the early stages of learning a new task.

 Think of it like running a mile for time.
-If you’re an untrained runner, and you’re just getting off the couch for the first time in years, it might take you 13 minutes to run a mile.
-However, with three months of hard training, it can become feasible to get your time down to 10 minutes.
-An additional three months of training is unlikely to reduce your time to seven minutes; doing so requires you to train for longer, since improvements come more slowly as you get closer to your full potential.
+If you’re an untrained runner and you’re just getting off the couch for the first time in years, it might take you 13 minutes to run a mile.
+With three months of hard training, it’s feasible to get your time down to 10 minutes.
+An additional three months of training is unlikely to reduce your time to seven minutes.
+Reducing your time requires you to train longer and harder, since improvements come more slowly as you get closer to your full potential.

 Applying the Learning Curve